sphinx-contrib/multiversion/docs/configuration.rst

 Running Commands Before Building
 ================================

-You can run commands before each version of the documentation is build with the option ``--pre-build``.
+You can run commands before each version of the documentation is built with the option ``--pre-build``.

 This could be useful to prepare the docs repository before running ``sphinx-build``, debug the execution, or even generate versioned documentation using other builders.